 Connecting Actively to Nature (CAN)

-CAN is an exciting programme that supports and inspires people aged over fifty-five, in Devon and Torbay, to connect actively to nature.
+CAN is an exciting programme that supports and inspires inactive people aged over 55, in Devon, Torbay and Plymouth, to connect actively to nature.

 Feeling Happier and Healthier